FAQ

 There will not be electricity or other RV hook-ups at the campsites themselves.
 Unless you count the electric vibes all you music lovers are going to be spreading…

 Unfortunately, no. Due to safety and security concerns, and the provisions of our camping license, only those people with a Cloggeroo Camping wristband will be allowed into the secure campground site.
-Tell your friends to buy a festival pass and book a campsite, and you can be together all weekend!

 Absolutely!
 We’ve set aside a section of the campground that is designated as “quieter” camping.
 It’s the section with the purple numbers in the campground site map.
-Unfortunately, this is not quiet camping – the tree line between the two camping zones does not completely deaden the sounds of joyous campers in the other field belting out campfire tunes.
-However, everyone camping in the “quieter” area must follow the 9:00 pm noise curfew, so at least it won’t be your immediate neighbours rippin’ a banjo solo at midnight.
-And, bonus: kids 12 and under camp for free!
+Unfortunately, this is not absolutely quiet camping – the tree line between the two camping zones does not completely deaden the sounds of any joyous campers in the other field belting out campfire tunes.

-When you arrive in Georgetown, go to the main ticket booth at the Waterfront Stage to have your ticket scanned, get your festival wristband, scan your campsite ticket, and get your camping wristband.
+When you arrive in Georgetown, go to the main ticket booth at the Waterfront Stage (West Street Park) to have your ticket scanned, get your festival wristband, scan your campsite ticket, and get your camping wristband.
 You can then head down to the campground and set up your home base!
 You’ll know your site by the numbered stakes in the ground.

 A tent, camp chairs, something for shade and rain protection, coolers for food and beverages, acoustic instruments or regular speakers (no loud amplified music – sorry!), earplugs, plenty of water, a refillable water bottle (there will also be potable water available at the campground), a bathing suit, towel (Georgetown has great beaches!), flashlights or solar lights to decorate your campsite, bug spray, sunscreen, your dancing shoes, and a friendly attitude!